Georgia Southern University: Statesboro Campus

 Georgia Southern's flagship campus is located in the city of Statesboro, Georgia and is accessible by Interstate 16 from the cities of Macon and Savannah.
 By car, Statesboro is approximately one hour from Savannah, two hours from Macon, and three hours from Atlanta.
-Georgia Southern has smaller campuses in Savannah and Hinesville.

 Center for Wildlife Education and Lamar Q Ball Jr. Raptor Center

 The Center for Wildlife Education and the Lamar Q Ball Jr. Raptor Center is an educational and research facility located on 18 acre.
 In addition to undergraduate and graduate research, the center hosts over 165,500 annual visitors through general admission and off-site outreach programs.
 The center is home to "Freedom", Georgia Southern's American bald eagle mascot, as well as 85 other birds, 67 reptiles, 70 amphibians, and eight mammals.
 Species of birds of prey include hawks, owls, falcons, kestrels, vultures.
 The center also contains an amphitheater and an indoor classroom.
 Inside the center, exhibitions of reptiles and amphibians such as alligators, painted turtles, box turtles, and gopher tortoises, rattlesnakes, corn snakes, king snakes, boa constrictors, pythons, are held.
 The staff perform demonstrations of raptors in flight.
 In 2009, the center added a 12 acre expansion known as the Wetland Preserve, featuring various species of water fowl in their native habitats.
-The center is the only one of its kind to be located within the campus of a major university campus.
+The center is the only one of its kind to be located within the campus of a major university.